Considering Form in Tolerance Stack-Up

 In this Question Line video, Jason reviews a simple part assembly to show how geometry and form factor into the tolerance stack-up analysis.

-In this Question Line video, Jason reviews a submitted drawing toleranced three different ways and explains which option he would recommend.
+Jason compares three profile tolerancing methods and explains which option he would recommend.

 In this Question Line video, Jason reviews a submitted drawing, explaining the difference between flatness and parallelism, and gives options on how to tolerance the drawing based on what is critical to the design.